-- Cognitive behavior strategies are most useful with somewhat older children. - Here these strategies are designed to provide children with objective ways to "talk back" to anxiety provoking obsessions that relate to compulsive behavior. - A major focus is on helping the child reframe their thoughts and learn coping statements to deal with the cognitive aspects of this anxiety-related disorder.
+- CBT strategies are most useful with older children. - Strategies are designed to provide children with objective ways to "talk back" to anxiety provoking obsessions that relate to compulsive behavior. - Helping the child reframe their thoughts and learn coping statements to deal with the cognitive aspects of this anxiety-related disorder.